OllieBurge/Papers/journal.md

 # Methodology
 We used an aerosol mass scpectometer to meaure aerosol composition and mass.

+#Results
+We got valuable insight into the particle formation process.

 #Conclusions
 Arent we great we found out some stuff.